TheDeanLab/navigate/docs/source/hardware/supported_hardware.rst

 via serial port and is quite particular.
 We have done our best to ensure the communication is stable, but occasionally the stage will send or receive an extra character, throwing off communication.
-In this case, the MP-285's screen will be covered in `0`s, `1`s or look garbled.
-If this happens, simply turn off the software, power cycle the stage, and press the "MOVE" button once.
+In this case, the MP-285's screen will be covered in 0s, 1s or look garbled.
+If this happens, simply turn off the software, power cycle the stage, and press the "MOVE" button on the MP-285 controller once.
 When the software is restarted, it should work.

 .. tip::